elsampsa/cutefront/docs/_build/html/_sources/devenvs.rst.txt

 3. Docker
 ---------

+Here we assume that you have initiated your project with the :ref:`Fullstack Example Repo <install-fullstack>`.

 A docker image file ``frontend/Dockerfile.dev`` is provided.
 It simply runs nginx with the provided ``nginx.conf`` from ``frontend/docker/dev/`` directory.